 Explaining How the Accident Happened

-Explaining the reason behind any accident is very important, especially when you describe an accident to the law enforcement agency or the insurance company.
+Explaining the reason behind any accident is very important, especially when describing an accident to the law enforcement or insurance company.
 It would help if you honestly told them how the accident happened.
 Give them accurate information so that the wrongdoer gets punished and the victim gets compensated.

 Here are some expressions to help you explain the reasons behind the accident.